 Many people experience problems sleeping including not getting enough sleep, not feeling rested and not sleeping well.
 This problem can lead to difficulties functioning during the daytime and have unpleasant effects on your work, social and family life.
 Problems sleeping can be secondary to a medical illness such as sleep apnea, or a mental health condition like depression.
 Sleep issues can be a sign of an impending condition such as bipolar disorder.
 In addition to affecting sleep itself, many medical and mental health conditions can be worsened by sleep-related problems.

 One of the major sleep disorders that people face is insomnia.
 Insomnia is an inability to get the amount of sleep needed to function efficiently during the daytime.
-Over one-third of Americans report difficulty sleeping.
+About 1 in 3 people in the U.S. report difficulty sleeping at least one night per week.
 Insomnia is caused by difficulty falling asleep, difficulty staying asleep or waking up too early in the morning.